aiekick/plantuml-switcher/README.md

 4. The extension will automatically switch the line to:
    `C::D "label2" <-- "label1" A::B : relation`

+== Link switching ==
+1. if your cursor in inside the link :
+`C::D "label2" <-- "label1" A::B : relation`
+                 ^-- cursor
+2. Press the key bound to the command (default key: `²`).
+3. The extension will automatically switch the line to:
+   `C::D "label2" <-[norank]- "label1" A::B : relation`
+4. Then Press again and norank will be repalce by hidden and then nothing cyclically
+ps: if the cursor is palce at start or a end of the link, nothuing will happend since its not valid for plantUml `C::D "label2" <-- "label1" A::B : relation` this        ^-- cursor or this        ^-- cursor

 ## Release Notes

 ### 1.0.0